frontendpatterns/frontendpatterns.dev/src/content/patterns/state-synchronization.md

 ## Solution

-Apply the State Synchronization pattern by keeping component state in sync with external data sources or other components, and reinforce it with concise examples or tests.
+Keep component state in sync with external data sources or other components.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.